Leonardo-Boss/suckless-site/www.suckless.org/common/community.md

 Send a mail from your (not yet) subscribed email address to one of the following addresses to perform the described action.

+**After both subscribe and unsubscribe command, confirmation email will be send to you (So look into your spam bin)!**

 **Note, replace `MAILHOST` with `suckless.org`**

 ### `dev@suckless.org`